Convergence, Sticking and Escape: Stochastic Dynamics Near Critical Points in SGD: Introduction

-For more direct applications, our findings are pertinent to the \textit{coordinate descent algorithm}, which, in its simplest form, involves cyclic iteration through directions one at a time, optimizing the objective function with respect to each coordinate direction sequentially.
-This approach also proves advantageous in scenarios where gradient computation is impractical, albeit for reasons divergent from those previously mentioned.
-This connects closely with the \textit{line search algorithm}, which at each step selects a descent direction (potentially limited to one of the coordinate directions) and then performs a one-dimensional search to locate the minimum in that direction.

 The rest of the paper is organized as follows.
 In Section~\ref{sec_suit_time_scal}, we present the conditions under which the SGD sequence converges (almost surely or in probability) to the minimum within the basin containing the initial value.
 In Section~\ref{sec_stic_crit_point}, we establish the conditions under which the SGD sequence remains in the neighborhood of a critical point for an extended period.
-Section~\ref{sec_sharp_max} concludes the main body of the paper where we consider the problem of escaping from the neighborhood of a sharp maximum.
+Section~\ref{sec_sharp_max} addresses the problem of escaping from the neighborhood of a sharp maximum.
+Subsequently, Section~\ref{sec_lit_review} provides a review of related work and further discussion.
 Proofs and technical results are provided in Appendix~\ref{sec_appendix}.